dougkerr/ftp_upload-1/FTP_Upload/doc/DeveloperNotes.md

 are now run as Linux services.

-In release v2.1.0, we added the `findaxiscam` utility, along with its manual page, to find Axis IP cameras on the local netwokr.
+In release v2.1.0, we added the `findaxiscam` utility, along with its manual page, to find Axis IP cameras on the local network.

 ## Unit and System Tests ##
 ### Overview ###